 She has worked on public art projects with FringeArts/Reading Terminal Market, Missing Bolts/After Orlando, and the Pennsylvania Academy of Fine Arts.

-Her work has been supported by The Audrey Residency, Drama League Residency, Yaddo, NEA ArtWorks, Emerson Stage Residency, Independence Foundation, National New Play Network, The Lark's Playwrights Week, PlayPenn New Play Conference, Azuka Theatre Playwright-in-Residence Program, Sewanee Writers Conference, among others.
+Her work has been supported by The Audrey Residency at New Georges, Drama League Residency, Yaddo, NEA ArtWorks, Independence Foundation, The Producer’s Fund, National New Play Network, Azuka Theatre Playwright-in-Residence Program, among others.

 As a dramaturg she has worked with companies including PlayPenn, Philadelphia Theatre Company, Arden Theatre, North Coast Rep, Native Voices, La Jolla Playhouse (assistant dramaturg) and Center Theatre Group (dramaturgy/new work intern).

 She is represented by Abrams Artist Agency.